 Contributor Comments: (Dialog; please do not modify earlier comments; add follow-up always at the bottom of the discussion.)

-[XXX]:
+[Intel]: Format A1 which is captured in BS PRACH requirements was defined for operation in small cells.
+Using of other formats like mentioned in Option 2 might result of wasting time resources.
+Are proponents of Option 2 going to use these formats even for local areas?

 [YYY]: